progelio/lazy.js/docs/templates.md

 `style` and `script` are optional.

-Your component can be declared as a standalone element in an html file or anywhere of your html document - like inside of a template tag.
+Your component can be declared as a standalone element in an html file or anywhere in your html document - like inside of a template tag.

 ## HTML